pranitastudent/Exam-Dashboard/README.md

 ## Acknowledgements

 I would like to thank the The Code Institute for teaching me how to code using; HTML5, CSS3, D3, dc, crossfilter and introduction to the Bootstrap Framework.
+I would also like ot thank my mentor Rick Gallegos for his suggestions.

 I received inspiration from this project through being a current educationalist who has  an interest possible correlations that may exists between ; genders, ethnicty, parental level of education  and whether test preparation impacts examination performance.